Remote Sensing-Oriented World Model: The RSWISE Benchmark

 \paragraph{Geospatial scenario taxonomy.} \begin{itemize} \item \textit{General}: diverse landscapes including mountains, forests, coastlines, and mixed terrain, serving as a baseline across varied topographies. \item \textit{Flood}: disaster-response contexts with inundated areas and disrupted land cover, testing robustness under dynamic environmental perturbations. \item \textit{Urban}: dense built environments with road networks and building layouts, challenging models to reason over structured spatial patterns. \item \textit{Rural}: agricultural regions, natural vegetation, and sparse settlements, emphasizing the continuity of natural patterns and land-use transitions. \end{itemize}

-\paragraph{Data construction pipeline.} For each scenario, large satellite images are divided into $3 \times 3$ overlapping grids of tiles to preserve boundary consistency and spatial autocorrelation.
+\paragraph{Data construction pipeline.} For each scenario, large satellite images are divided into $3 \times 3$ overlapping grids of tiles, where each tile overlaps with its neighbors by approximately $66.7\%$ along both horizontal and vertical directions, ensuring boundary consistency and preserving spatial autocorrelation.
 Start tiles are paired with their four cardinal neighbors (up, down, left, right), yielding evaluation triplets.
 Directional instructions are standardized into fixed prompts (e.g., ``Look at what is below this picture’’) to ensure fairness across models.
 Filtering criteria include cloud cover thresholds, resolution consistency, and temporal alignment.
-A quality assurance process—combining automated checks for artifacts, manual inspection of geographic coherence, and balanced sampling—produces 400 instances per category.
+A quality assurance process-combining automated checks for artifacts, manual inspection of geographic coherence, and balanced sampling—produces 400 instances per category.